cleungpaton/LLMlandscape/README.md

 **Why useful:** Clear overview of when to use which model.
 **Key takeaway:** Each model excels in different areas — creativity, cost, speed, or accuracy.

+---

+### "How DeepSeek Rewrote the Transformer" - Welch Labs
+**Why useful:** Provides an in-depth explanation of DeepSeek’s architectural innovations and how they modify the transformer structure.
+**My reflection:** I found this video challenging to follow, especially the discussion around attention patterns, which I didn’t fully understand.
+However, it was fascinating to see how DeepSeek’s approach differs from standard transformer models, offering insight into future directions in model design.
+Welch Labs is a really good channel, but discusses quite complex ideas that I'm struggling to understand at the minute.

+---

+### "These Numbers Can Make AI Dangerous" — Welch Labs
+**Why useful:** Introduces the concept of subliminal learning, where hidden traits or biases can unintentionally transfer from one model to another during knowledge distillation.
+**Key takeaway:** Even harmless-looking outputs (like random number sequences) can secretly pass on internal behaviours or biases from a teacher model to a student model.
+**My reflection:** I found this video thought-provoking — it highlights how little we truly understand about what models encode internally, and the potential safety risks in model compression and reuse.